 Fradreck Mujuru, of the Maungwe Clan, was born 31 October 1955, in Dewedzo, Rusape, Zimbabwe.

 Fradreck is the second child in a family of three boys and one girl.
-Mujuru grew up at Dambatsoko, his grandfather's village, after the separation of his parents.
+Mujuru grew up in both the Mudewairi village of his mother, and at Dambatsoko, his father and grandfather's village, after the separation of his parents.
 The environment was full of traditional rituals and rites because Muchatera Mujuru, Fradreck's grandfather, was a revered spirit medium.
-The village was a melting pot for many mbira musicians who came to play for the Muchatera's spirit, such that at any time of the day mbira might be heard.
+The village was a melting pot where many mbira musicians came to play for Muchatera's spirit, such that at any time of the day mbira might be heard.

 Mujuru grew up with a keen interest in the instrument, because it was held in high esteem.
-He was also motivated by what mbira music did to those who played and listened at the family's annual bira ceremony conducted by Muchatera.
+He was also motivated by what mbira music did to those who played and listened at the family's bira ceremonies conducted by Muchatera.
 At the age of eight, Fradreck pestered Joseph Chidemo to teach him how to play.
 At first, Chidemo was not interested in teaching him, but when he saw how persistent the boy was, he began to teach him.
 The outcome was great approval from the elders.
-Instead of just fiddling around with the mbira, Mujuru began to play with a goal in mind, since good play meant an invitation into the banya (house of ceremonies).
+Instead of just fiddling around with the mbira, Mujuru began to play with a goal in mind, since good playing meant an invitation into the banya (house of ceremonies).
+Leonard Chiyanike was an early friend and mbira partner his own age.

 Mujuru attended elementary school at St. Theresa Catholic Mission School.
-The Christian establishment did not take kindly to pupils who played traditional music.
+At that time, the Christian establishment did not take kindly to pupils who played traditional music.
 Remembering the trouble that had befallen his relative Fungai, Fradreck did not disclose that he knew how to play mbira.
 Instead, he joined the Choral Music Club and he was an active member of the Church Marching Drums, whose music was Western-oriented.

 In 1969, disaster struck.
 Fradreck failed to continue his education due to lack of funds for school fees.
 For the next two years.
 Fradreck worked as a general hand on the farms around the Rusape area.
 During his spare time, he played mbira with the musicians and rural elders who frequented the homestead of Muchatera Mujuru, as his mbira style matured.
-At all the functions that he played at, the spirits were possessed.
+At all the ceremonies where he played, the spirits were possessed - the sign of successful mbira playing!

 "The participants would appear to be in a trance of sorts when the music was at its height, swaying in the midst of the multitude of soulful rhythms."